 Local and State Societies

 It appears that many societies are opting for Facebook groups or RootsWeb pages in lieu of traditional web sites.
-I suspect this is due to the lack of a member with both the technical knowledge and available time required to maintain a traditional web site (such as a retiree, like myself, for example), and the cost of hosting services most likely contributes to that decision, as well.
+I suspect this is due to the lack of a member with both the technical knowledge and available time required to maintain a traditional web site (such as a retiree, like myself, for example).

 Alabama